rdmurphy/frames/README.md

 ```

 Typically using `initFrame()` will be enough, but if you have code that will potentially change the height of the frame's content (like with an `<input>` or `<button>` press) and would rather not use polling, you can use `sendFrameHeight()` to manually recalculate and send an update to the parent page.

+## Legacy Pym.js support

+`@newswire/frames` (`1.0.0+`) can be a drop-in replacement for `Pym.js` on host/parent pages, but it only understands `height` events sent from Pym.js-powered child frames.
+All other events **will be ignored**.
+Unless you were doing something exotic or extremely bespoke with Pym.js odds are it will work!

 ## API